Search

 When do you pay stamp duty?

-A Stamp Duty Land Tax return should be filed and any tax due should be paid within 14 days of the completion of the property sale.
+A Stamp Duty Land Tax return should be filed and any tax due should be paid within 14 days of the completion of the property purchase.

-When don’t you have to pay stamp duty?
+When do you not have to pay stamp duty?

-Some buyers may be exempt from stamp duty, which means they don’t have to pay or file a return.
-You may not have to pay stamp duty if:
+In some instances, you may be exempt from stamp duty and have nothing to pay.
+You may not have to pay stamp duty, or file a return, if:

 • property is left to you in a will